 Option 1 - Ensure new developments meet the London Plan standards for sustainable design and construction and, as part of this, to allow flexibility for the use of carbon offset payments.

-Option 2 - Require developments to meet carbon targets on-site in every case (i.e. no flexibility for offsetting)

-Topi С Option 1 Option 2 Commentary Air quality and other pollution = = In order for Lewisham to become a net zero-carbon Borough by 2030 in will be crucial that new developments are designed to an ambitious zero carbon standard.
-Biodiversity and green infrastructure = = For all major residential developments in London a net zero target for regulated emissions 43 has been in place since 2016, but Policy SI 2 (Minimising greenhouse gas emissions) of the London Plan (2021) extends this to non-residential, as well as specifying certain other requirements.
-Specifically, the requirement is to achieve: a minimum 35% reduction 44 in emissions on-site, with at least 10% (residential) or Climate change adaptation = = 15% (non-residential) of achieved through efficiency measures, in-li with an 'energy hierarchy approach', where the aim is to be "lean" as priority, via energy efficiency measures, ahead of taking measures source heat and power in a "clean" or "green" manner).
+Opti Option 2 - Require developments to meet carbon targets on-site in every case (i.e. no flexibility for offsetting) Торі Торіс Option 2 Commentary Air quality and other pollution = = In order for Lewisham to become a net zero-carbon Borough by 2030 it will be crucial that new developments are designed to an ambitious zero carbon standard.
+Biodiversity and green infrastructure = = For all major residential developments in London a net zero target for regulated emissions 43 has been in place since 2016, but Policy SI2 (Minimising greenhouse gas emissions) of the London Plan (2021) extends this to non-residential, as well as specifying certain other requirements.
+Specifically, the requirement is to achieve: a minimum 35% reduction 44 in emissions on-site, with at least 10% (residential) or ate change otation = = 15% (non-residential) of achieved through efficiency measures, in-line with an 'energy hierarchy approach', where the aim is to be "lean" as a priority, via energy efficiency measures, ahead of taking measures to source heat and power in a "clean" or "green" manner).
 Climate change mitigation 2 Where it is clearly demonstrated that the zero-carbon target cannot be fully achieved on-site, any shortfall should be offset through cash in lieu contributions to a borough carbon offset fund and/or through specifically identified and deliverable off-site measures.
-The cash payments are based on a rate that has increased from £60/tCO 2 (previous London Communities Accessibility = = Plan) to $\pounds95/tCO_2$ (current London Plan), with a view to disincentivising offsetting.
-Payment is calculated based on the annual residual emissions for a period of 30 years, resulting in a default price of $£2,850$ per annual tonne of residual CO_2 emissions.
-Housing 2 Developers tend to target the minimum 35% on site saving as offsetting payments are typically less costly than on-site measures.
-However, on-site savings must be maximised .
-This reflects: Other issues = = The well-known risks associated with offsetting, such that ac emissions savings are lower than the design intent of the offset scheme.
-For example, it is difficult to know for certain that offset measures are genuinely 'additional', in that they would not h happened in any case under a business as usual scenario.
-Economy 1 2 • The scale of ambition that is required in order to achieve 'true nezero', noting that: regulated emissions are often underestimated; there are significant 'unregulated' sources of emissions from new build; ti will be very challenging to decarbonise the existing building stock that will still be in place by 2030; and there are a wide range or non-built environment emissions sources to tackle.
+The cash payments are based on a rate that has increased from $\pounds0/tCO_2$ (previous London Accessibility = = Plan) to \pounds 95/tCO 2 (current London Plan), with a view to disincentivis offsetting.
+Payment is calculated based on the annual resid emissions for a period of 30 years, resulting in a default price of £2,8 per annual tonne of residual CO 2 emissions.
+Developers tend to target the minimum 35% on site saving as offsett payments are typically less costly than on-site measures.
+However, on site savings must be maximised.
+This reflects: Communities Housing $\overline{1}$ 2 Com Other issues = = • The well-known risks associated with offsetting , such that actual emissions savings are lower than the design intent of the offsetting scheme.
+For example, it is difficult to know for certain that offsetting measures are genuinely 'additional', in that they would not have happened in any case under a business as usual scenario.
+45 Economy $\dot{\mathbf{x}}$ 2 • The scale of ambition that is required in order to achieve 'true net zero', noting that: regulated emissions are often underestimated; 46 there are significant 'unregulated' sources of emissions from new build; 47 it will be very challenging to decarbonise the existing building stock that will still be in place by 2030; and there are a wide range of non-built environment emissions sources to tackle.
 Historic env, heritage, character and culture = = In order to minimise offsetting the most effective mechanism would be to review the offset price.
 This should be done in light of the cost of delivering offset projects to a suitably high standard.
 Any steps that aim to prevent or increase the cost of offsetting would need careful viability Land and natural resources = = testing, and there could be implications for spatial strategy (i.e. a need to focus on most viable sites).
-Transport = = = In conclusion , whilst Option 2 is preferable in theory, in terms of climate change mitigation, but it is not likely to be viable.
+Transport = = In conclusion , whilst Option 2 is preferable in theory, in terms of climate change mitigation, but it is not likely to be viable.